apigee/apijam/Labs/Core/Lab 1 API Design - Create a Reverse Proxy with OpenAPI specification/README.md

 ![image alt text](./media/image_2.png)

 5. Verify the values and click **Import**.

-6. Spec has been imported into Apigee Edge & Ready to use.
+Spec has been imported into Apigee Edge & Ready to use.
 You should see your spec in the list.
 For example,

 ![image alt text](./media/image_3.png)

-7. Click on **{your-initials}**_employee_api_spec from the list to access Open API spec editor & interactive documentation that lists API details & API Resources.
+6. Click on **{your-initials}**_employee_api_spec from the list to access Open API spec editor & interactive documentation that lists API details & API Resources.

 ![image alt text](./media/image_4.png)

 ## Create the API Proxy

-1. It’s time to create Apigee API Proxy from Open API Spec.
+1. It’s time to create Apigee API Proxy from Open API Specification.
 Click on **Develop → API Proxies** from side navigation menu.

 ![image alt text](./media/image_5.jpg)

 2. Click **+Proxy** The Build a Proxy wizard is invoked.

 ![image alt text](./media/image_6.jpg)

 3. Select **Reverse proxy**, Click on **Use OpenAPI** below reverse proxy option.